module 1Lab.HLevel.Universe where

 - The collection of all 2-categories is a 3-category;

-Because of the univalence axiom, the same phenomenon can be observed in homotopy type theory: The subuniverse of consisting of all -types is a -type in .
-That means: the universe of propositions is a set, the universe of sets is a groupoid, the universe of groupoids is a bigroupoid, and so on.
+Because of the univalence axiom, the same phenomenon can be observed in homotopy type theory: The subuniverse of consisting of all is a in That means: the universe of propositions is a set, the universe of sets is a groupoid, the universe of groupoids is a bigroupoid, and so on.

-h-Levels of Equivalencesπ
+h-Levels of equivalences🔗

-For the zero case, weβre asked to give a
+For the zero

-proof of contractibility of A β B
+give a proof of contractibility

-centre we pick the canonical function sending
+.
+As the centre we pick the canonical function sending

-to the centre of contraction of
+to the centre of contraction

 ,

-get the required family of paths deforming any
+we get the required family of paths deforming any

 to our f